Lindsey Klem

 Hi, I’m Lindsey!

 I’m a DVM student from New Mexico and completed my undergraduate studies at University of Texas at Austin.
 I started the DVM program on the Pullman campus as a member of the class of 2029.
-This is my first year as an ambassador.
+This is my second year as an ambassador.

 Areas of interest

-- Mixed animal practice
+- High volume mixed animal general practice

 Club involvement